Dr Ruth McAreavey

-Migration Inter-connectivity and Regional Development (MICaRD) Regional Studies Association (May 2016-May 2019).
-This research network aims to bring together scholars, policymakers and practitioners across Europe to provide a forum for debating current and emerging issues on European economic migration in order to foster collaboration and expand research opportunities.
-The specific focus is on increasing labour mobility within the EU and the impact on regional development in rural areas for both sending and receiving nations (with Universities of Lincoln and Belgrade).
+Migration Inter-connectivity and Regional Development (MICaRD) Regional Studies Association (May 2016-May 2018).
+This research network brought together scholars, policymakers and practitioners across Europe to provide a forum for debating current and emerging issues on European economic migration in order to foster collaboration and expand research opportunities.
+The specific focus was on increasing labour mobility within the EU and the impact on regional development in rural areas for both sending and receiving nations (with Universities of Lincoln and Belgrade).

 I am an active member of European Society for Rural Sociology (ESRS); the Regional Studies Association (RSA); the Rural Policy Learning Commons (RPLI) and the Trans-Atlantic Rural Research Network (TARRN).
-The latter involves scholars from Cornell, Penn State and the UK and while in Queen's University I was central in driving forward this network.
-I am a member of the Scientific Committee for ESRS Conference 2017.
+The latter involves scholars from Cornell, Penn State and the UK and I am one of two anchors for Newcastle University.
+I am the Chair of the Scientific Committee for the ESRS Congress 2019.